Zongsoft/Zongsoft.Data/README.md

 }
 ```

-The above update method call roughly generated as the following SQL script(_SQL Server_):
+The above update method call will be roughly generated as the following SQL script(_SQL Server_):

 ```sql
 CREATE TABLE #TMP